 If the research for your thesis is based on interviews, participant observation, testimonials, or other forms of data collected from human subjects, you first need the approval from the Human Research Protection Program (HRPP).
 For further information on whether this is necessary, visit the Office of Research Administration website.
 You can also consult with your thesis advisor or the honors coordinator.
 Please be aware that approval is a time-consuming process; if your project requires such approval you will need to apply before you begin your research.

 Resources for Thesis Writers

-The IGS honors coordinator is Professor Avinash Singh.
+The IGS honors coordinator is Professor Lucy Goodhart.
 You are welcome to contact the honors coordinator with questions or concerns at any point in the thesis process.
 The honors coordinator will also arrange occasional gatherings where all IGS thesis writers can come together to discuss the research and writing process.